schpaul/zapi/README.md

 # ZAPI

 is a simple RESTapi written in ABAP to call any public method of any class inside your SAP-System.
-Sample web app to consume zapi is provided.
-Or just use Postman
+Just use Postman to try it out.

 ## How to use